General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 \subsection{Experiment Execution}

-Once an experimental plan is available, whether from a human scientist's idea or a sophisticated AI model, the next step is to execute it.
+Once an experimental plan is available, whether from a human scientist's idea or an AI model, the next step is to execute it.
 Regardless of its source, the plan must be translated into concrete, low-level actions for execution.
-One of the main challenges of lab automation is to convert the high-level and abstract experimental plan into real-world operations carried out by the experimental hardware (liquid-handing systems, robotic arms, instruments, etc.).

 It is worth noting that, despite their methodological differences, executing experiments \textit{in silico} (running simulations or code) and \textit{in vitro} are not fundamentally different---both follow an essentially identical workflow: Plan $\rightarrow$ Instructions $\rightarrow$ Execution $\rightarrow$ Analysis.
-In a computer simulation, a researcher writes a program (plan), which is then compiled or interpreted into machine code (instructions) for the \gls{cpu}, executed to produce data, and finally the outputs are analyzed.
-In an automated laboratory, the scientist specifies a protocol (plan), which must be translated into instrument commands (instructions), executed on a robotic platform, followed by the analysis of sensor data or assay results.
-Both scenarios require careful translation of abstract steps into concrete actions, as well as further decision-making based on the acquired results.

 The execution of \textit{in silico} experiments can be reduced to two essential steps: preparing input files and running the computational code; \glspl{gpm} can be used in both steps.\autocite{Liu2025ASA, Mendible‑Barreto2025DynaMate, Zou2025ElAgente, Campbell2025MDCrow} \textcite{Jacobs2025orca} found that using a combination of fine-tuning, \gls{cot} and \gls{rag} (see \Cref{sec:model_adaptation}) can improve the performance of \glspl{llm} in generating executable input files for the quantum chemistry software \emph{ORCA}\autocite{ORCA5}, while \textcite{Gadde2025chatbot} created \modelname{AutosolvateWeb}, an \gls{llm}-based platform that assists users in preparing input files for \gls{qmmm} simulations of explicitly solvated molecules and running them on a remote computer.
-Examples of \gls{gpm}-based autonomous agents (see \Cref{sec:agents}) capable of performing the entire computational workflow (i.e., preparing inputs, executing the code, and analyzing the results) are \modelname{MDCrow} \autocite{Campbell2025MDCrow} (for molecular dynamics) and \modelname{El Agente Q} \autocite{Zou2025ElAgente} (for quantum chemistry).
+Examples of \gls{llm}-based autonomous agents (see \Cref{sec:agents}) capable of performing the entire computational workflow (i.e., preparing inputs, executing the code, and analyzing the results) are \modelname{MDCrow} \autocite{Campbell2025MDCrow} (for molecular dynamics) and \modelname{El Agente Q} \autocite{Zou2025ElAgente} (for quantum chemistry).